Cairo Top Tours

 Temple of Ramses III

 You enter the temple through the fortified gate, a three-story building.
-On the higher floors was the king's non-public residence, embellished with scenes that portray him diverted by slender dancers. various military campaigns area units recorded on the pylons and on the walls of the temple.
+On the higher floors was the king's non-public residence, embellished with scenes that portray him diverted by slender dancers. various military campaign area units recorded on the pylons and on the walls of the temple.

 In the second court, you'll see painted reliefs portraying spiritual holidays, preserved because of the Christians who reworked the realm into a church within the early Christianity in Egypt and coated the pictures that were thought-about offensive to them with a layer of plaster.